Introduction to materialized views

 BigQuery internally stores a materialized view as an intermediate

-sketch used to produce the final value.
+sketch, which is used to produce the final value.

 CREATE MATERIALIZED VIEW project-id.my_dataset.my_mv_table AS SELECT date, AVG(net_paid) AS avg_paid FROM project-id.my_dataset.my_base_table GROUP BY date

-avg_paid column will be rendered as
+avg_paid column is rendered as

 FLOAT64 to the user,

-internally it will be stored as
+internally it is stored as

 BYTES, with its content being an intermediate

 sketch in proprietary format.
 For data size calculation,